mpBarbato/Ticino-RS-Dataset/README.md

     - 8 Water bodies
     - 9 Natural vegetation

+## How to download
+To download the entire dataset, [go to this webpage and follow the instructions.](https://mpbarbato.github.io/Ticino-dataset/).

 ## How to train a model?

 ## How to test a model?